hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **The shift from hand-drawn to computer animation** provides one example of this.
 In the 1980s, Disney animators were scared of computers, fearing that computers would replace them entirely.
 But then Pixar built an extraordinarily-successful business of making computer-animated movies—directed, written, and animated by enormously talented artists.
 The computer didn't do the animation, it was a new animation tool.

 By the early 2000s, Disney's traditional cel animation business was in such bad shape they decided to stop making cel animation.
 They interpreted Pixar's success as the signalling the death of traditional animation.
 They shut down traditional animation in Burbank, and laid off any traditional animators that couldn't learn computer animation.
 But the failure of Disney's cel animation wasn't because of the technology, it was because of Disney's management dysfunction following the death of Frank Wells in a helicopter crash.
-One Disney bought Pixar, Pixar's leadership took over Disney animation and resurrected Disney cel animation, because they loved the traditional art form.
+Once Disney bought Pixar, Pixar's leadership took over Disney animation and resurrected Disney cel animation, because they loved the traditional art form.
 Yet, [their first traditional animation wasn't considered successful enough](https://en.wikipedia.org/wiki/The_Princess_and_the_Frog#Impact,_debates,_and_legacy), and they gave up on traditional animation for good.
-I've heard many different reasons for why Disney gave up on cel animation a second time (some of them spicier than others), but one of the quotes in that link sums it up: "It was viewed as old-fashioned by the audience."
+I've heard many different reasons for why Disney gave up on cel animation a second time (some of them spicier than others), but, in short, the audiences viewed it as old-fashioned.
 Styles and tastes change, and technology is one of the driving factors.

 When **Recorded music was invented**, musicians were worried it would take their jobs: why go listen to live music when you can buy a record and listen to it at home?